Revised July 14, 2016

 Clean dingy china with ½ cup of borax in warm water.
 Rinse with clean water.
 (In the interest of saving water, fill another sink or tub with clean water rather than rinsing under running water.)

 To clean out plumbing fixtures, pour 2 cups of borax in a clogged drain.
 Add 2 cups of boiling water.
+Or you can mix the borax with the water first to make it easier to get it into the drain.
 Let it sit for at least 15 minutes, and then flush with tap water.